REGULATION GOVERNING JUVENILE SECURE DETENTION CENTERS

 A. Each resident's health record shall include written documentation of (i) the initial physical examination, (ii) an annual physical examination by or under the direction of a licensed physician including any recommendation for follow-up care, and (iii) documentation of the provision of follow-up medical care recommended by the physician or as indicated by the needs of the resident.

-be kept confidential and inaccessible from unauthorized persons, (ii) shall be
+(i) shall be kept confidential and inaccessible from unauthorized persons, (ii)

-readily accessible in case of emergency, and (iii) shall be made available to
+shall be readily accessible in case of emergency, and (iii) shall be made

-authorized staff consistent with applicable state and federal statutes and
+available to authorized staff consistent with applicable state and federal

 1. Information necessary to determine the health and immunization needs of the resident, including: